Nevin-Thomas/Nevin-Thomas/README.md

 Hello, I'm Nevin Thomas.
 I am a student studying Bsc Information and Knowledge Systems (IT and Enterprise).
 I really enjoy learning languages and frameworks.
 I am also very interested in web design and development.

-Skills: REACT / Java / C++ / JS / HTML / CSS / Angular
+#Skills
+Basic foundation in:
+REACT
+Java
+C++
+JS
+HTML
+CSS
+Angular
+Ionic

 - 🔭 I’m currently working on this page.